YuriyBakutin/custom-icons-resolver/readme.md

 `viteCustomIconsResolver` has two optional parameters:

-`prefix` has a default value of `'i'`.
+- `prefix` has a default value of `'i'`.
+It can be an empty string.

-`customIconsFolder` specifies the path to the folder  where the svg icons files are located, and by default points to `src/icons` folder.
+- `customIconsFolder` specifies the path to the folder  where the svg icons files are located, and by default points to `src/icons` folder.

 ## Requirements for custom svg components